Mental Health Counseling

 Salary Potential

-The median annual wage for mental health counselors is $48,520 (BLS, May 2020), but many factors can affect how much you earn, such as where you live and in which sector you practice.
-The top 10% of practitioners may earn up to $77,980.
+The median annual wage for mental health counselors is $53,710, but many factors can affect how much you earn, such as where you live and in which sector you practice.
+The top 10% of practitioners may earn more than $89,920.

 Work Environment

 Mental health counselors can work in a variety of care environments.
-In 2021, the largest employers were:
+As of 2023, the Bureau of Labor Statistics listed the largest mental health employers as:

-Outpatient mental health and substance abuse centers 19%
+- Outpatient mental health and substance abuse centers: 17%

 Professional Associations